medic/cht-docs/content/en/apps/tutorials/targets.md

 ```

 ### 5. Define Total Households with Assessments Widget
 This widget calculates the number of households that have patients assessed this month.
-Note that `emitCustom` emits a custom target instance object.
-Filter based on reports, and use the contact information from the reports to emit target instances.
-The target instance ID is the household ID.
+Note that `emitCustom` emits a target with custom conditions that may otherwise not be directly configurable through the target schema.
+Filter based on reports, and use the contact information from the reports to emit targets.
+The target ID is the household ID.
 Edit the `targets.js` file and add the target widget as shown below:

 ```javascript